Lusanco/PalitasPR/README.md

 <!-- Description -->
 <h1>Description</h1>

-PalitasPR is a service requests - promotions platform born from the need of a fast and reliable services system.
-We all know that finding jobs/services online as a contractor or as a person who needs to contract a servicer it's a difficult task.
-Between almost-dead platforms and the congestion that we can find in social media, everyday, searching or promoting a service gets more difficult.
-Our team worked with multiple technologies to bring you the best user experience.
+PalitasPR is a platform designed to simplify the connection between service providers and requesters in Puerto Rico.
+Finding and promoting services online can be challenging due to outdated platforms and the overwhelming noise on social media.
+Our platform streamlines this process by offering a fast, reliable, and user-friendly solution.

+## Project Overview

-- The frontend is made with the Javascript framework Svelte, the CSS framework TailwindCSS, the UI library DaisyUI and Vite as the builder/bundler.
+- Frontend: Built with Svelte for a reactive, efficient user interface, styled using Tailwind CSS and DaisyUI, with Vite as the build tool.
-- The backend is made with Python and the web framework Flask.
-- The database is made in PostgreSQL and loaded into our cloud service.
-- The cloud service we use is AWS.

-All of this tools and technologies together, make our app efficient, functional and fast.
+- Backend: Powered by Python Flask, handling requests and server-side logic.
+- Database: Structured with PostgreSQL for robust and scalable data management.
+- Cloud Services: Originally deployed using AWS (RDS, S3, EC2) for hosting and scalability.

+### Note

+This project is no longer hosted but remains accessible on GitHub for review and reference.

 <!-- Usage -->
 <h1>Usage</h1>